lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 Ellipses might not look beneficial enough in variable assignments.
 I'm not talking about arguments or type-hinting situations yet.

-In the function bodies though, Ellipses work just like `pass`.
+In the function bodies though, ellipses work just like `pass`.

 ```python
 >>> def greet(name: str) -> str: